 The server's assessment of its health state is based on the presence of any unavailable or degraded alert types that are active in the server.
 If the server currently has one or more unavailable alert types, then it considers itself unavailable.
 If the server does not have any unavailable alert types but has one or more degraded alert types, then it considers itself degraded.
-If the server does not have any unavailable or degraded alert types, then it considers itself available or degraded alert types, then it considers itself available.
+If the server does not have any unavailable or degraded alert types, then it considers itself available.